 Choose your contribution level carefully, because any money left in your account will be forfeited.
-You can use the online FSA calculator at uc.conexisfsa.com/FSA_Savings Calculator.html to estimate your expenses.
+You can use the online FSA calculator at discoverybenefits.com/employees/ savings-calculators/fsa-calculator.
 Don't forget to take into account summer months when child care may not be needed, the date your child turns 13 and any other circumstances that might affect your contribution levels.